Gateway East District

 Gateway East is a largely undeveloped area of Boise that, due to its location and zoning, is a prime area to serve as the city's industrial hub.
-If approved as an urban renewal/economic development district, the Gateway East Study Area holds opportunity to solve public infrastructure deficiencies in the area southeast of the Boise Airport, revitalize the Eisenman Road corridor and enhance opportunities for economic and industrial development in the area.
+The Gateway East Urban Renewal District holds opportunity to solve public infrastructure deficiencies in the area southeast of the Boise Airport, revitalize the Eisenman Road corridor and enhance opportunities for economic and industrial development in the area.

-Gateway East is a largely undeveloped area of Boise that, due to its location and zoning, is a prime area to serve as the city’s industrial hub. the Gateway East District holds opportunity to solve public infrastructure deficiencies in the area southeast of the Boise Airport, revitalize the Eisenman Road corridor and enhance opportunities for economic and industrial development in the area.
+Gateway East is a largely undeveloped area of Boise that, due to its location and zoning, is a prime area to serve as the city’s industrial hub.
+It holds opportunity to solve public infrastructure deficiencies in the area southeast of the Boise Airport, revitalize the Eisenman Road corridor and enhance opportunities for economic and industrial development in the area.

 The City of Boise directed Capital City Development Corporation (CCDC), Boise’s redevelopment agency, to proceed with the Gateway East District formation process and approved the Gateway East District in December 2018.
 The Gateway East District will begin receiving tax increment revenue for public infrastructure investment in early 2020 and will terminate operations and collection of tax increment revenue in 2039.

 The district is located southeast of the Boise Airport.
 The District is generally bounded by Interstate 84 to the north, Federal Way to the east, Boise city limits to the south, and the Boise Airport to the west.